hansemannn/titanium_with_atom/README.md

 ~~~bash
 ti info
 ~~~
-you can see if something is missig (How to install JDK and the Android SDK will follow)
+you can see if something is missing (How to install JDK and the Android SDK will follow)

 You are ready to create titanium/alloy projects now and compile them!
 Time to setup the editor